luubinhan/blog/content/posts/2020-02-15-7-ly-do-chinh-dang-khuyen-ban-khong-nen-dung-typescript.md

 // TODO: do this more elegantly
 ;((currentReducer as unknown) as Reducer<NewState,NewActions>) = nextReducer

-// HACK: Since TypeScript inherits static properties too, we have to
-// fight against TypeScript here so Subject can have a different static create signature /**
- * Creates a new cold Observable by calling the Observable constructor
- * @static true
- * @owner Observable
- * @method create
- * @param {Function} subscribe? the subscriber function to be passed to the Observable constructor
- * @return {Observable} a new cold observable
- * @nocollapse
- * @deprecated use new Observable() instead
- */
 static create: Function = <T>(subscribe?: (subscriber: Subscriber<T>) => TeardownLogic) => {
   return new Observable<T>(subscribe);
 }